SneaksAndData/adapta/adapta/utils/README.md

 # 2  3  6
 ```

-If you have multiple MetaFrames, you can also concatenate them agnostically of the underlying dataframe library:
+If you have multiple MetaFrames, you can also concatenate them agnostically of the underlying dataframe library.
+Use the `PandasOptions` or `PolarsOptions` to specify the library-specific options for the concatenation.
+Leaving
+the options empty will use the default options for the library.
 ```python
 from adapta.utils.metaframe import MetaFrame, concat, PandasOptions import pandas